hacash/doc/server/fullnode_api_doc.md

 #### 3.5 Scan each transaction to obtain a brief transfer operation `GET: /query/coin/transfer`

-The `scan_value_transfers` interface returns richer and more structured content.
-If you only need to obtain transfer actions for HAC, HACD, and BTC for simple needs such as exchange recharge, you can use `scan_coin_transfers` interface makes the content more concise.
+The `scan_value_transfer` interface returns richer and more structured content.
+If you only need to obtain transfer actions for HAC, HACD, and BTC for simple needs such as exchange recharge, you can use `scan_coin_transfer` interface makes the content more concise.

 Pass parameters: